michaelkaye/noop-syanpse-storage-provider/README.md

 # noop-syanpse-storage-provider

-no-op storage provider for testing modules with synapse
+Attempt at a trivial storage provider for synapse to test installing additional modules.